olga-khab/msa-power-apps-pickle/README.md

 ### Technologies

 ## Target persona
-Before jumping to the target persona, it should be noted that, ideally, the process of creating a persona would involve the target users themselves, for example through surveys and user stories.
+Ideally, the process of creating a persona would involve the target users themselves, for example through surveys and user stories.
 At this stage, this is not possible but any further development should definitely involve a more user-centric approach.

 Based on PACT analysis, our target persona looks something like this: